codetombomb/grapefruit/README.md

 ## Overview

-The Finalsite Page ID Viewer is a Chrome extension created for the CMS Finalsite support team to assist in identifying and debugging pages on the Finalsite platform.
+Grapefruit is a Chrome extension created for the CMS Finalsite support team to assist in identifying and debugging pages on the Finalsite platform.
 This extension allows users to view and manage viewed Page IDs for any site they are working on or debugging, with additional features like copying the ID to the clipboard and viewing a history of previously accessed IDs.

 ## Features